 “One of [the] characteristics [of pale woods] is their ability to introduce understated glamour to living spaces; [We] often pair these timbers with antique bronze which perfectly complements and enhances [their] luminosity.”

-The best of pale woods
+The best of light wood furniture

 Beautiful markings are certainly one of the advantages of going pale and interesting.
 Who can resist the knots of bird’s eye maple or the ripples of sycamore?